 Racing with Toyota until 2017

 For the 2016 FIA WEC season, Toyota Gazoo Racing introduced the brand new prototype TS050 Hybrid.
 Davidson's teammates again were Sebastien Buemi and Kazuki Nakajima.
 They scored no wins and finished 8th in the points.
 At Le Mans, they were leading until the last lap when the #5 Toyota stopped.

 In 2017, the situation was completely different.
 Davidson and his teammates in the #8 car scored five wins.
 He missed one race and finished third in the final standings.

 Toyota dropped Davidson from its line-up for the 2018 FIA WEC season.
-It was announced that he would join DragonSpeed after Le Mans round.
+He joined DragonSpeed at Le Mans 24h and stayed with the team after that.